segmentstream-com/segmentstream-com.github.io/_docs/datasources/awin.md

 ---

 ## Before you begin
+You must obtain an API token to provide access to AWIN data.

 1. Login in to your [AWIN control panel](https://ui.AWIN.com/login){:target="_blank"}.
 2. Go to the [API credentials section](https://ui.awin.com/awin-api){:target="_blank"}.